enricopiseddu/lendingPool/README.md

 **_Lending Pool configuration_**
 In Aave it is possible to configure each reserve, in particular, each of them can be actived, freezed and enabled as collateral.
 An active and unfreezed reserve accepts deposits and borrows, while a freezed reserve accepts only repay and liquidation actions.
 These actions, in Aave, can be executed by a smart contract called [“Lending Pool Configurator”](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolConfigurator.sol).
 In this work, these actions are unnecessary because once a reserve is added, it is ready to accept deposits (also as collateral) and borrows actions.

+### 6.2 Detailed differences

+#### 6.2.1 Differences between borrow functions
+The first difference between the borrow function proposed in ProtoAave and Aave regards the input parameters.
+Beyond the reserve’s address and the amount to borrow, the Aave's borrow function contains two additional parameters: the interest rate mode (that can be set variable or stable) and an integer called “referralCode”, a program consisting of a 20% fee-share.

+- Unlike ProtoAave, the Aave borrow function can be called only on active, unfreezed and enabled for borrows reserves: these checks are made mostly thanks to modifiers.

+- In Aave borrow function, the available liquidity of the reserve is calculated by the ["Core"](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolCore.sol#L594) contract, and it represents the amount of ERC20 tokens owned by the Lending Pool or the amount of ETHs.
+In ProtoAave, this liquidity represents only the amount of ERC20 tokens (thanks to “balanceOf” method of ERC20 contract), because our implementation does not allow borrowing ETHs.

+- In Aave, both users’ data and the collateral needed to cover a borrow position are computed by the [“Data Provider”](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolDataProvider.sol) contract, while the [“Fee Provider”](https://github.com/aave/aave-protocol/blob/master/contracts/fees/FeeProvider.sol) contract provides fee calculus.
+In this work, these computations are made by the "Lending Pool" contract, using the same formulas proposed in Aave but with different data structures.

+- The last difference regards an additional [portion of code](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L469), in Aave, executed when the _msg.sender_ wants to borrow at a stable rate.
+This part of code checks if the reserve is enabled for stable borrows, if msg.sender is allowed to borrow a stable rate, and the maximum amount _msg.sender_ can borrow at a stable rate, that is 25% of the reserve’s available liquidity.

+#### 6.2.2 Differences between deposit functions
+First difference regards input parameters.
+Both functions accept the address of the reserve and an integer value representing the amount to deposit.
+The Aave deposit function takes another parameter called referral code (the same parameter indicated in 4.2.1), while the function proposed in ProtoAave takes a different parameter: a boolean indicating if _msg.sender_ wants his deposit in the reserve as collateral.

+In both implementations, after depositing, an number of aTokens are minted for the _msg.sender_.
+These tokens keep track of how much a certain user has deposited in the reserve.
+In Aave, aTokens are managed by a smart contract called ["AToken"](https://github.com/aave/aave-protocol/blob/master/contracts/tokenization/AToken.sol), while in ProtoAave these tokens are stored in a double mapping called "aTokens" having type (address=>address=>uint256).

+- In the Aave, when the _msg.sender_ deposits in a reserve for the first time, the Lending Pool considers this deposit as collateral.
+On the contrary, in ProtoAave the _msg.sender_ must indicate if wants to use the reserve as collateral or not, storing that in a particular data structure.

+- In ProtoAave, before the Lending Pool transfers the amount of tokens from the _msg.sender_ to its address, it checks (thanks to "allowance" method of ERC20) if _msg.sender_ has allowed this transfer.
+In Aave this check is not executed.

+#### 6.2.3 Differences between repay functions
+The main difference between the repay function proposed in this work and the original implementation in Aave, is that in the proposed implementation it is possible only repay completely the debt, while in Aave the msg.sender can repay also only a part of it.
+In both implementations, the caller (msg.sender) can repay the debt of another user specifying the address, or the own debt specifying his address.

+#### 6.2.4 Differences between redeem functions
+The main difference between the function proposed in this implementation and the original implementation of Aave is that in this implementation it is possible only to redeem all own tokens from a reserve, while in Aave it is possible to specify the exact amount to redeem (by passing to the function an additional parameter to the [redeem function](https://github.com/aave/aave-protocol/blob/master/contracts/tokenization/AToken.sol#L218)).
+In Aave, this function must be called on the ["ATokens.sol"](https://github.com/aave/aave-protocol/blob/master/contracts/tokenization/AToken.sol) contract (the contract handling the asset to redeem), while in ProtoAave the redeem function must be called on the LendingPool contract.

+Another difference is that in Aave, when the redeem action is execute, is possible to redirect the accrued interests on aTokens towards a particular address by calling [this fuction](https://github.com/aave/aave-protocol/blob/master/contracts/tokenization/AToken.sol#L179), while in this implementation the accrued interests are cumulated in the owner user of aTokens.

+#### 4.6.5 Differences between liquidation functions
+There are two main difference between the liquidation function of Aave and that proposed in this implementation.

+The first difference is that in Aave the liquidator decides how to receive the collateral liquidated: he can receive directly the assets (tokens ERC20) or he can receive the amount of "aTokens", by setting an additional boolean parameter, called "receiveATokens" to the liquidation function.
+In this implementation, it is possible to repay the liquidator only transfer directly him the asset by calling the transfer method of the ERC20 contract, without receiving the Tokens.

+The second difference is that in Aave it is possible to specify - for each reserve - the liquidation bonus for the liquidator, while in the proposed implementation, the liquidation bonus is a constant set to 5% of the amount of collateral to liquidate.

 ## 7. Conclusions